 Step 6.
 Allow the area to dry completely before walking on it or replacing furniture.

 A Few Additional Tips for Regular Maintenance of the Grout Color

-It is better to get at the unsealed dirty grout when the discoloration begins than to wait until it has become quite dark.
+First and foremost, it’s better to get at the unsealed, dirty grout when the discoloration begins than to wait until it has become pretty dark and challenging to clean.

-A floor steamer is arguably the easiest way to lift the grout, but it is also the most expensive.
+A floor steamer is arguably the easiest way to clean and lift dirt from grout, but it’s also the most expensive.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
 You may read more about him here or get in touch with him here.